Recently searched

 Crimp Tool Categories

-There are various types of crimp tool available, each with distinct advantages and disadvantages.
-For smaller crimping requirements, where precision is key, a manually-operated crimp tool will most likely be sufficient.
-However, when more power is required, hydraulic and electrical models are also available.
+There are various types of crimp tools available, each with distinct advantages and disadvantages.
+For smaller crimping requirements, where precision is key, a manually operated crimp tool will most likely be sufficient.
+However, when more power is required, hydraulic crimping tools and electrical models are also available.

-• Electrical - Battery operated crimp tools require less effort to apply the required crimping pressure as they bring additional battery power to portable models.
-Different models of electrical crimping too, are available to meet varying requirements, some with ratchets and ergonomic fittings
+• Electrical – Battery-operated crimp tools require less effort to apply the required crimping pressure as they bring additional battery power to portable models.
+Different models of electrical crimping tool are available to meet varying requirements, some with ratchets and ergonomic fittings.

-• Hydraulic - Hydraulic crimp tools require very little effort to operate, with their compression power supplied by hydraulic fluid.
-They deliver maximum power for demanding repair, maintenance and industrial applications
+• Hydraulic - Hydraulic crimping tools require very little effort to operate, with their compression power supplied by hydraulic fluid.
+They deliver maximum power for demanding repair, maintenance and industrial applications.

 • Pneumatic – Compressed air-based tools can bring serious force to crimping applications, delivering power for heavy-duty applications.
-Similarly, to hydraulic tools, pneumatic models use air pressure for the same purpose, and they are available in both manual and workbench models
+Similarly, to hydraulic crimping tools, pneumatic models use air pressure for the same purpose, and they are available in both manual and workbench models.

 Crimp tools can be used for many different applications across a range of industries and environments.
-Here are some additional types of crimp tool:
+Here are some additional types of crimp tools:

 Bootlace Crimp Tools

-As the name suggests, bootlace crimp tools are specifically designed to work with bootlace ferrules, which require a different form of crimping to standard cabling.
+As the name suggests, bootlacecrimp tools are specifically designed to work with bootlace ferrules, which require a different form of crimping than standard cabling.
 Precision must be combined with force to ensure a strong indent crimp.

 Most bootlace crimping tools are electrically insulated and feature ratchets to ensure the dies are not released until a firm connection has been made.
 Also, look for crimpers with ergonomic handles for comfort during use.